bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

+Filesec.
+Encyclopedia of file extensions.
+For each file, it indicates the types of attacks and platforms for which this extension can be used.
+It clearly shows that almost any file can be malicious: https://filesec.io/

 ----

 **New from GitHub Community:**

 Cloudreve.
 Self-hosted file management and sharing system, supports multiple storage providers: https://github.com/cloudreve/Cloudreve?tab=readme-ov-file

+InvenTree.
+Open Source Inventory Management System: https://github.com/inventree/InvenTree

 ----
 ### bormaxi8080 OSINT timeline: